-In her professional career, Ms. Le is a litigation paralegal at Kaine Law, LLC in Atlanta, Georgia.
+In her professional career, Ms. Le is a litigation paralegal in Atlanta, Georgia.
 Previously, Ms. Le was a general manager within the food & beverage industry and freelanced as a Thai-English interpreter and translator in South Florida.

 Ms. Le has also served as a personal assistant to the President of the Thai-American Association of South Florida.
 In that capacity, she was a community organizer helping to develop, promote and produce cultural events, educational projects, and community organizations in Miami, Florida.

 Ms. Le is a second generation Thai-American.
 As a child, Ms. Le learned and practiced the Thai language at home and attended weekend school.
 She also spent summers in Thailand to improve her language skills.
 She continuously earned top scores and honors for her continued proficiency in the Thai language.
 She attributes her parents for her Thai language skills and proficiency because they required her to complete daily Thai study and practice as well as regular assessment and testing as a child.

 She loves learning about different cultures from people with different ethnicities and backgrounds.
 She was born and raised in Aurora, Colorado, and she had the unique advantage of being exposed to various cultures and ethnicities at an early age.
 This helped shape her open-mind and heart and adds to the satisfaction she feels everyday in helping people through her career.
-Marissa’s seven-year-old daughter, Lia, will start her second-grade year at YHALE in August 2020.
+Marissa’s seven-year-old daughter, Lia, will start her third-grade year at YHALE in August 2021.

 Ms. Le holds a Bachelor of Business Administration from Florida Atlantic University in International Business and Trade.

 Melanie Avila joined the YHALE Governing Board in early 2018.
 The board sought out Ms. Avila for her accounting, business bookkeeping and audit preparation experience.
 She is also bilingual in Spanish and English with a very high, professional level proficiency in both languages.